HISTORY OF STARKBIER FESTIVAL

-They sent a barrel of this rich, malty Doppelbock to the Pope at the Vatican in Rome for his benediction.
+They sent a barrel of this rich, malty Doppelbock (double bock) to the Pope at the Vatican in Rome for his benediction.
 The trouble began with the long journey across the Alps from Bavaria to Italy.

 By the time the beer arrived, it was sour and spoiled.
 When the Pope tasted it, he found it so terrible that he assumed it must have been intended as some form of penance.
 He told them that if they wanted to drink this strong beer, they were welcome to do so.
-They were permitted to fill their tankards five times a day with the brew.
+They could fill their tankards five times a day with the brew.
 But their tankards were a liter, or two, in size.

 In 1751 the Paulaner monks created the “Holy Father Beer” for the name day of their religious founder Franz von Paula, or Francis of Paola, after the namesake of the Paulaner monks, and “Sankt Vater” (sacred water) soon became “Salvator.”

 In the 1780s, laws changed, making the monks’ beer available to the public.
 Beer prices climbed until 1888, when a fight broke out with celebrants drawing swords, walking sticks, and using their heavy ceramic beer mugs (steins) as weapons.
 Things have calmed down in recent years, with less saber-rattling.